iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 ---
 # NextVersion

+## New signature for RpcInterface.forward

+To support stricter type checking of apply, call, and bind usage in upcoming versions of the typescript compiler, the signature of RpcInterface.forward is now (parameters: IArguments).
+This is not a breaking change for most use cases within RPC interfaces that invoke forward via apply.
+However, it is now possible and preferable with the new signature to directly invoke this.foward(arguments) in RPC interfaces instead of using apply.

+## Node 10

 The iModel.js backend now requires [Node version 10](https://nodejs.org) or later.
 If you run the backend, please install it before running this version.

 If you build the iModel.js packages from the monorepo, you should follow these steps: